+We believe that several accounting policies are important to understanding our historical and future performance.
 We refer to these policies as critical because these specific areas generally require us to make judgments and estimates about matters that are uncertain at the time we make the estimate.
-There were no changes to our critical accounting policies during the six months ended June 30, 2021 as compared to those identified in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+There were no changes to our critical accounting policies during the nine months ended September 30, 2021 as compared to those identified in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
 It is important that the discussion of our operating results that follow be read in conjunction with the critical accounting policies disclosed in our Annual Report on Form 10-K, as filed with the SEC on February 25, 2021.